cgcardona/earth/README.md

 SUBCOMMANDS:
-    help        Prints this message or the help of the given subcommand(s) import      Import blocks from a Bitcoin Core database. rollback    Rollback the database to given canonical-chain block.
+    help        Prints this message or the help of the given subcommand(s) import      Import blocks from a Bitcoin Cash database. rollback    Rollback the database to given canonical-chain block.
 ```